-Sulphoraphane from broccoli extracts stimulates this system perfectly and powerfully.
-Sulphoraphane can slightly slow down some parts of Phase I, and also acts as an inducer of Phase II.
+Sulforaphane from broccoli extracts stimulates this system perfectly and powerfully.
+Sulforaphane can slightly slow down some parts of Phase I, and also acts as an inducer of Phase II.

 The indole compounds (such as I-C-3 and DIM) from mature broccoli stimulate both Phase I and Phase II, which is less than ideal but still good for us.